-Education Sector Plans and their Implementation in Developing Countries
+Education Sector Plans and their Implementation in Developing Countries A Comparative Analysis

 This book examines the factors affecting the successful implementation of Education Sector Plans in developing countries.
-It offers a detailed comparison that draws on data from 27 countries to offer careful research conclusions and policy recommendations.
+It provides a detailed comparison that draws on data from 27 countries to offer careful research conclusions and policy recommendations.

-Timely and engaging, this book will be of great interest to researchers, scholars, and postgraduate students in the field of education and international development, comparative education and international education more broadly.
+Timely and engaging, this book will be of great interest to researchers, scholars, and postgraduate students in the field of education and international development, comparative education, and international education more broadly.

 1. INTRODUCTION 2.
 CURRENT LITERATURE AND THE APPROACH TO ANALYSIS 3.
 NATIONAL CONTEXT AND CHARACTERISTICS AND MINISTERIAL-LEVEL DECISIONS 4.
 INTERNATIONAL AND DOMESTIC FUNDING AND ARGUMENTS ABOUT AID 5.
 HOW SCHOOLING DEVELOPED DURING THE CLE REVIEW PERIODS: A COLLECTIVE EDUCATION SECTOR ANALYSIS 6.
 THE PLAN, RISKS, AND CAPACITY BUILDING 7.
 MAKING SCHOOL A PLEASANTER PLACE TO BE 8.
 MANAGEMENT, MONITORING, AND REPORTING 9.
 WHAT DETERMINES THE ACHIEVEMENTS OF THE EDUCATIONAL SECTOR PLANS 10.
 SUMMARY OF FINDINGS, POLICY, AND RESEARCH IMPLICATIONS